 I was one of those children who always had a great way with animals.
 Pets who never greeted strangers somehow ended up in my lap.
 This wasn’t something I worked at consciously; it just happened.

-Because of my way with animals (not to mention the work I do), first-time dog owners and first-time cat owners often ask me how to bond with your dog and how to get a cat to love you.
+Because of my way with animals (not to mention the work I do as a certified animal trainer), first-time dog owners and first-time cat owners often ask me how to bond with your dog and how to get a cat to love you.
 I’ve gradually figured out the “secrets,” and they are things anyone can do—even first-time dog owners and first-time cat owners.
 Here are some suggestions for ways to gain your cat’s affection and your dog’s trust.

 Let Animals Come to You

 Most animals are not interested in saying hello to everyone they meet—especially since many people are a bit too forward.
-People may start out by petting a dog or cat roughly, giving her a hug, picking her up or kissing her.
+People may start out by petting a dog or cat roughly, giving them a hug, picking them up or kissing them.
 Imagine how you would feel if a complete stranger walked up, ruffled your hair, and then lifted you off your feet in a bear hug!
 It’s no wonder our dogs, cats and other pets are often wary of strangers.

 When it comes to how to get a cat to like you, you may find the best technique is to pretend you are not interested in the cat at all.
 You know how cats always seem to gravitate towards the person who doesn’t like cats, or the one who’s allergic to cats?
 That’s because those people aren’t pushy about greeting cats, so the cats feel relaxed enough to approach.